boxwise/boxtribute/docs/adr/graphql-ariadne-apollo.md

 - Full REST interface with backend.
 Will involve the creation of multiple endpoints and resources that devs will have to request.
 Well-understood by professional devs, but new devs (coming from data analysis background, for example) would need to learn the correct REST standards.
 Has an over/underfetching problem, which causes it to be network traffic heavy.
 Difficult to evolve the API as you don't know what queries are requesting which fields from specific resources.
 Often leads to creating one endpoint per client.
 - No data layer / separation of concerns.
 Would require all devs to be fluent in current table structure.
 All changes in data will need to be paired with a SQL query (or the equivalent in an ORM).
 - Blended environment (GraphQL endpoint for inventory + REST endpoints for login).
 Logic here was that it might be easier to create a REST endpoint for login and users, as proof of concept had already started with REST, and overfetching / underfetching is less of an issue with users.
 [Katie](https://github.com/orgs/boxwise/people/mcgnly) said she preferred to build everything in one style as for her it would be easier.
 Accepted this point as she will be implementing login.
 - GraphQL with single endpoint for everything.
-Benefits - avoids underfetching/overfetching problem, very readable on the front-end, query language is super easy compared to learning fresh SQL.
+Benefits - avoids underfetching/overfetching problem, very readable on the front-end, query language is super easy compared to learning SQL from scratch.
 Enables parameterized queries, and inherently supports incremental evolution as fields are explicitly specified in each query.
 Supported by Facebook and is being adopted by major tech companies such as Paypal, Github, eBay etc. Cons - new kid on the block, most devs are much less familiar with GraphQL as a concept.
 Requires devs to understand the concepts of queries, mutations, resolvers.
 [N+1 problem](https://engineering.shopify.com/blogs/engineering/solving-the-n-1-problem-for-graphql-through-batching#:~:text=The%20n%2B1%20problem%20means,the%20address%20for%20N%20authors).
 Less easy to cache than REST.

 ### Server